Kaketo/bcselector/README.rst

 What is it?
 -----------
-**Paralytics** it's a Python package to analyze budget-cost based variable selection in Python.
+**bc-selector** it's a Python package to analyze budget-cost based variable selection in Python.